AMID Logo

 The General Purpose of Trade-related Invoices in International Cargo Transportation

 All cargo exported from the United States must be accompanied by documentation that describes the commodity and its value in US dollars.
-In international trade, exporters are required to provide a Commercial Invoice or a Purchase Receipt that shows this information.
+In global trade, exporters are required to provide a Commercial Invoice or a Purchase Receipt that shows this information.

-• A Commercial Invoice is unavailable
+• A CI is unavailable

 • You are sending overseas personal items that are not for sale